Nick-Continuum/mm-bankapp-livedemo/README.md

 # Bank application - Live Demo version

 > This is a live demo version of the bank application.
-It is a simple application that allows you to create a bank account, deposit and withdraw money from it.
-It also allows you to transfer money between accounts.
+> It is a simple application that allows you to log in with an IBAN and pincode.
+> And also allows you to transfer money to other accounts, show your balance and transaction history.
 >
 > Created By Yannick Van Ham en Nick Bauters
 >